symfony/symfony-docs/setup.rst

 Creating Symfony Applications with Composer
 -------------------------------------------

-If you still use PHP 5.3 or can't use the Symfony installer for any reason, you can create Symfony applications with `Composer`_, the dependency manager used by modern PHP applications.
+If you can't use the Symfony installer for any reason, you can create Symfony applications with `Composer`_, the dependency manager used by modern PHP applications.

 If you don't have Composer installed in your computer, start by :doc:`installing Composer globally </setup/composer>`.
 Then, execute the